CERN-PH-CMG/cmgtools-lite/TTHAnalysis/python/plotter/tHq-multilepton/signal_extraction/README.md

 ```
 combine -M Asymptotic --run blind --rAbsAcc 0.0005 --rRelAcc 0.0005 ttH_3l.card.txt
 ```

+or use `make_limit.sh cards/ttH_3l.card.txt` to do everything in one go.

 In case of several datacards, combine them first with `combineCards.py *card.txt > combined.txt`.